pingcap/docs-cn/v2.0/FAQ.md

 #### How to add the `label` configuration if `label` of TiKV was not configured when I deployed the TiDB cluster for the first time?

 The configuration of TiDB `label` is related to the cluster deployment architecture.
 It is important and is the basis for PD to execute global management and scheduling.
-If you did not configure `label` when deploying the cluster previously, you should adjust the deployment structure by manually adding the `location-labels` information using the PD management tool `pd-ctl`, for example, `config set location-labels "zone, rack, host"` (you should configure it based on the practical `label` level name).
+If you did not configure `label` when deploying the cluster previously, you should adjust the deployment structure by manually adding the `location-labels` information using the PD management tool `pd-ctl`, for example, `config set location-labels "zone,rack,host"` (you should configure it based on the practical `label` level name).

 For the usage of `pd-ctl`, see [PD Control Instruction](tools/pd-control.md).